 Choosing a data pipeline tool also saves you from having to build your own ELT pipeline from scratch – which is often a recipe for disaster.

-My number one recommendation for the best data pipeline tools is Apache Spark, a free and open source software.
-This is one of the top technologies for building real-time data pipelines.
+- Apache Spark: A free and open source software, this is one of the top technologies for building a real-time data pipeline.

-But, if you lack the developing skills required to customize the solution for your business, another great option is Fivetran, an automated data integration platform with a fully managed ELT architecture so you can focus on innovation and insights, rather than ETL.
+- Fivetran: an automated data integration platform with a fully managed ELT architecture so you can focus on innovation and insights.